FSU coach Norvell tests positive for virus before Miami

 Memphis announced that it needed another week off to get through its issues and canceled its nonconference game against Texas-San Antonio that was scheduled for Friday.
 The Tigers were supposed to play Houston this weekend but that game was postponed after a COVID-19 outbreak among Memphis’ players.

+”While we project our quarantine and isolation numbers to improve next week, we felt it was in the best interest of the health and safety of our student-athletes to make this decision now,” Memphis athletic director Laird Veatch said in a statement.

 Memphis announced it added FCS Stephen F. Austin on Nov.
-21 and UTSA said instead of the Tigers it will play Middle Tennessee on Friday.
+21 and UTSA said instead of the Tigers it will play Middle Tennessee in a Conference USA game on Friday.

 In Tallahassee, Florida, deputy head coach Chris Thomsen is taking over Norvell’s duties, but the first-year Florida State head coach said he still intends to contribute.